 In order to ensure that the resources available for SPIF are distributed equitably among all SPIF recipients, a funding cap is used.
-The 2022 funding cap for all students is $9,500.
-It is $9,500 because this is the maximum amount a student can earn during the summer without generating a student contribution from income for financial aid eligibility for academic year 2022-23.
+The 2023 funding cap for all students is $9,500.
+It is $9,500 because this is the maximum amount a student can earn during the summer to have a summer resource calculation from income of $0.
 It is important to remember that the SPIF program is need-based, even though students not receiving academic year financial aid are eligible.

 * If you are splitting your summer between two SPIF eligible positions, the funding cap applies to both of those positions and we will take a paying position into account before a non-paying position.
-For example, during the summer of 2022, if you are spending 4 weeks at a non-paying SPIF eligible position and 4 weeks at a SPIF eligible position for which you received $1,000/week in wages, you will be eligible for a $5,500 SPIF disbursement in addition to your $4,000 in employer-paid wages.
+For example, during the summer of 2023, if you are spending 4 weeks at a non-paying SPIF eligible position and 4 weeks at a SPIF eligible position for which you received $1,000/week in wages, you will be eligible for a $5,500 SPIF disbursement in addition to your $4,000 in employer-paid wages.